Reminders on Intern Licensure

 Renewal: Oregon intern licenses expire on the second November 30 from date of issuance.

-Request verification of enrollment
+Request Verification of Enrollment

 Experiential Services can complete any verification of enrollment forms required for licensing for students scheduled for rotations outside of Washington.
 Experiential Services will either scan, mail forms to students directly or to the board if required.

-Note: Incoming students do not need to request paperwork from the college for their initial Washington intern license, Admissions will verify your enrollment automatically to the WA Pharmacy Quality Assurance Commission.
+Incoming students do not need to request paperwork from the college for their initial Washington intern license, Admissions will verify your enrollment automatically to the WA Pharmacy Quality Assurance Commission.